ToshioCP/Gtk4-tutorial/src/sec17.src.md

 An application's menu bar is usually unchanged once it is set.
 So, it is appropriate to set it in the "startup" handler.
-Because it is called only once in the primary application instance.
+Because the handler is called only once in the primary application instance.

 I think it is good for readers to clarify how applications behave.

-- When an application is run for the first time, the instance is called primary.
+- When an application runs for the first time, the instance is called primary.
 - The primary instance registers itself to the system.
 If it succeeds, it emits "startup" signal.
 - When the instance is activated, an "activate" or "open" signal is emitted.
 - If the application is run for the second time or later and there exists a primary instance, the instance is called a remote instance.
-- A remote instance doesn't emit "startup signal.
+- A remote instance doesn't emit "startup" signal.
 - If it tries to emit an "activate" or "open" signal, the signals are not emitted on the remote instance but primary instance.
 - The remote instance quits.

 Therefore, an "activate" or "open" handler can be called twice or more.
 On the other hand, a "startup" handler is called once.
-So, setting a menubar should be done in the "startup" handler.
+So, the menubar should be set in the "startup" handler.

 ~~~C
 static void